 OWheel alignment can be also checked using the straightedge or string method.

-Misalignment of the wheel will result in abnormal wear, and may result in an unsafe riding condition.
+Misalignment of the wheel will result in abnormal wear and may result in an unsafe riding condition.
+Be sure the wheel is properly aligned.

 Drive Chain Wear Inspection